top of page

 Top with avocado, nut butter, or a poached egg for a balanced breakfast.

-Use these breads for sandwiches or snacks to increase fiber and nutrients.
+Use sourdough or rye for sandwiches or snacks to increase fiber and nutrients.

 Baking at home allows you to control ingredients and avoid additives.